Founded in 1953, the Payne County Bar Association is a voluntary association of attorneys governed by elected officers. Its purposes are:

 |Jimmy Oliver - Law Day/Social Chair|

-A class of 7th Graders at the Stillwater Middle School received tours of the Payne County Jail and Courthouse on May 6, 2014.
-These tours included presentations by a judge, assistant district attorney and the court clerk.
-The students also watched a drug dog demonstration by the Payne County Sheriff.
+A class of 7th Graders at the Stillwater Middle School will receive tours of the Payne County Jail and Courthouse on May 12, 2015.
+These tours will include presentations by a judge, assistant district attorney and the court clerk.
+The students will also watch a drug dog demonstration by the Payne County Sheriff.

 Lawyers in the Library

 A pro bono legal advice clinic organized by the PCBA will be held at the Stillwater Public Library on April 29, 2015 from 8:00 a.m. until 3:00 p.m.
 This clinic will be staffed by members of the PCBA who will give consultations to community members on a walk-in basis.
 Additionally, PCBA will participate in the Ask A Lawyer program in conjunction with the statewide campaign to answer legal questions by phone.

 An appreciation lunch will be hosted by the PCBA on May 1, 2015 for the many people who work in the courthouse.
 Local attorney, James Murray, will prepare a barbeque lunch on the courthouse lawn.
 This event is open to everyone who works in the courthouse including judges, bailiffs, district attorney, court clerk, sheriff’s department and all related staff members.

 Local attorneys will speak to high school seniors about the legal consequences of turning eighteen.
 Lawyers will pass out the “You’re 18 Now!” booklets prepared by the YLD and answer questions from the students.
 These events will take place not only at Stillwater High School but also at the other rural County schools.